maryamhashemi/maryamhashemi.github.io/_pages/about.md

 Hi there!

-I'm a master's student in Artificial Intelligence at [Iran University of Science and Technology](http://www.iust.ac.ir/).
-My main research interest lies in `Visual Question Answering(VQA)` and `Vision-and-Language Model(VLM)` under the supervision of [Sauleh Eetemadi](http://www.sauleh.ir/).
+I’m currently a PhD student specializing in the `Synergy of Large Language Model (LLM) Reasoning and Reinforcement Learning (RL)` at [Iran University of Science and Technology](http://www.iust.ac.ir/).
+My research is supervised by [Dr. Sauleh Eetemadi](http://www.sauleh.ir/) and [Dr. Nasser Mozayeni](https://webpages.iust.ac.ir/mozayani/).

-Previously, I completed my bachelor's degree at [Iran University of Science and Technology](http://www.iust.ac.ir/) and succeeded in ranking at 5 top students in BSc.
+Previously, I completed my master’s degree in Artificial Intelligence at the same university, where my main research interest focused on `Visual Question Answering(VQA)` and `Vision-and-Language Model(VLM)`.
+During my undergraduate studies, I earned my bachelor's degree at Iran University of Science and Technology, ranking among the top five students in my program.